 Interchange Fees (Not Negotiable)

+The bulk of cost is interchange fees.
 Interchange fees remain the same no matter which credit card processor you choose, and no processor can offer you lower interchange rates than another.
-Interchange fees are charged by the banks that issue credit cards, and only the stakeholders of Visa, MasterCard and Discover (card-issuing banks) can update interchange.
+These fees are charged by the banks that issue credit cards, and only the stakeholders of Visa, MasterCard and Discover (card-issuing banks) can update interchange.